U.S. Citizenship and Naturalization

 Eligibility Requirements for Naturalization

-To become a naturalized US citizen, you must meet several general requirements including age, residence, presence, moral character, English language, U.S. history, etc. Below is a list of basic requirements for naturalization, for more details please download USCIS Guide to Naturalization (last revision 12/2011):
+To become a naturalized US citizen, you must meet several general requirements including age, residence, presence, moral character, English language, U.S. history, etc. Below is a list of basic requirements for naturalization, for more details please download USCIS Guide to Naturalization (03/2012 edition):

 - You are a lawful permanent resident (green card holder);